binjr/binjr/UNRELEASED.md

--[New]_ *binjr* now defaults to an indexing strategy for log files that is optimized for partial terms search and filtering.
+_[New]_ *binjr* now defaults to an indexing strategy for log files that is optimized for partial terms search and filtering.
 It allows for fast matching of arbitrary character sequences without the need for explicit syntax like wildcards.
 > To revert back to the old behavior that favors searching for whole words, go to "Settings > Logs" and select "Optimize index for whole words search".

 _[New]_ Added the ability to open a single log file instead of a whole folder or a zip archive.